wetix/centrifugo/docs/content/server/configuration.md

 log_level = "debug"
 ```

-I.e. the same configuration as JSON file above.
-We will talk about what is `namespaces` field soon.
+I.e. the same configuration as JSON file above with one extra option.

 ### YAML file